phd-resources/phd-resources.github.io/_pages/enpc.md

   nav: "enpc"
 ---

 This section gathers resources that can be useful for students and academics at [École des Ponts ParisTech](https://ecoledesponts.fr/en).
+Unfortunately, many websites are only available in French.